NickCraver/nickcraver.github.com/blog/_posts/2015-03-24-optimization-considerations.markdown

 Okay, so performance isn't everything - it needs to be visually appealing.
 Usually that means images.
 Images mean more requests. *Or do they?* Nope, not today.
 There's one obvious solution here: [CSS image sprites](https://css-tricks.com/css-sprites/).
 For instance, here's [the Stack Overflow image sprite](http://cdn.sstatic.net/stackoverflow/img/sprites.svg).
 What's better than that *for me*?
 No requests.

 Remember my traffic consists largely of "view a page and leave" - we're optimizing first hit here.
-See that logo in the upper right?
+See that logo in the upper left?
 It's [an SVG](http://www.w3.org/TR/SVG/struct.html#ImageElement) embedded right in the HTML, like this:

 {% highlight html %}
 <svg class="logo" viewBox="0 0 4 4">